 Venue: Hana no Miyako Park at Lake Yamanakako

 Fireworks might be signature events of summer in Japan, yet winter is actually a great season to enjoy fireworks as the air and sky is much clearer and the visibility gets better.

-Kawaguchiko Winter Fireworks (河口湖・冬花火) is a spectacular fireworks festival held 12 times in total on Saturdays and Sundays from mid January to mid February.
+Kawaguchiko Winter Fireworks (河口湖・冬花火) is a spectacular fireworks festival held over 10 times in total on Saturdays and Sundays from mid January to mid February.
 When the wind is calm, you can view the reflection of the fireworks and Mt Fuji on the surface of the Lake Kawaguchiko.

 Venue: Oike Park, Lake Kawaguchiko

 One of the most spectacular winter festivals in Japan, Saiko Ice Festival (西湖樹氷まつり) is held from late January to mid February.